microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_make_configure.md

 When set, this flag disables the automatic inclusion of the following default configure options provided by `vcpkg_make_configure`.
 Use this flag if you need full control over the configure command line:

 General Defaults:
-* --disable-silent-rules - Makes the build process output more verbose, which can be helpful for debugging.
+* --disable-silent-rules - Makes the build process output more verbose.
 * --verbose - Enables verbose output from the configure script.

 Library Linkage: